San Diego, CA Hilton San Diego Bayfront, October 21-24, 2018

 MarylandGaylord National Harbor, May 05-08, 2019

 The important work of NASCIO is conceived and executed by business and operating committees comprised of volunteer members and supported by association staff.
 In addition to the Executive Committee, NASCIO has operating committees and ad hoc issues committees and working groups that report to the Executive Committee.

 Interested in volunteering?
 Complete our Volunteer Interest Form and let us know on which current committee or working group you'd like to serve.
 A call for volunteers for the next program year will be sent out each November highlighting any changes or additions to the committees/working groups.

-*Based on volunteer interest, the NASCIO President will appoint committee members for the 2018 Programs Committee.
-Those asked to serve on the 2018 Programs Committee will be contacted by NASCIO staff in December.
+*Based on volunteer interest, the NASCIO President will appoint committee members for the 2019 Programs Committee and 2019 Awards Committee.
+Those asked to serve on the 2019 Programs Committee and 2019 Awards Committee will be contacted by NASCIO staff in December.

 The Audit Committee assists the Executive Committee in fulfilling its oversight responsibilities with respect to the annual audit of the association's books and records, including selection of the independent auditor and oversight of internal controls over financial management and reporting.
 The committee is comprised of the secretary-treasurer, who is the chairperson, and two or more members of the Executive Committee appointed by the president.